 The flood maps were produced based on the OPW CFRAM Plan and they have been checked against historic flooding in the area.
-Construction of a new flood scheme on the Poddle both in the areas of DCC and South Dublin County Council is due to start in 2022 which will change flood protection on this site and local flood risks.
+Construction of a new flood scheme on the Poddle both in the areas of DCC and South Dublin County Council is due to start in 2023, pending final decision by ABP, which will change flood protection on this site and local flood risks.